f-lucini/cloudfront-prefix-list-bypass/README.md

 ### Reference Origin IP

-After discovering the origin IP address, you'll need to reference it in your CloudFront Distribution.
-Since the **origin domain name** must be unique, you have several options:
+After discovering the origin IP address, CloudFront will require to reference an **origin domain name**:

 1. Use DNS reverse lookup: `dig -x <IP>`
 2. Use the standard [DNS string for EC2](https://www.reddit.com/r/aws/comments/6bple0/comment/dhokpps/) origins
 3. Register a record on a custom domain (e.g., [no-ip](https://my.noip.com/dynamic-dns) offers one free subdomain)

 >**Note:**
 >When using an **HTTPS origin**, you might expect certificate validation errors since the certificate won't match the specified domain name.
-However, **CloudFront accepts the connection** because it validates using [the Host header](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-https-cloudfront-to-custom-origin.html#using-https-cloudfront-to-origin-certificate).
+However, **CloudFront accepts the connection** because it validates using the [Host header](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-https-cloudfront-to-custom-origin.html#using-https-cloudfront-to-origin-certificate).
 While the Host header is *read-only* in CloudFront's **viewer request**, it can be modified in the [origin request](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/edge-function-restrictions-all.html#function-restrictions-read-only-headers)

 ### Prevention Guidelines
 To protect against this bypass technique, implement origin cloaking effectively using: